techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 ## Bootstrapping the Back-End Project

-Before you can create the back-end project, you need to install some requirements in your development machine.
+Before you can create the back-end project, you need to install some requirements on your development machine.
 For Django, you need to have [Python 3](https://www.python.org/download/releases/3.0/), [PIP](https://pypi.python.org/pypi/pip), and [`venv`](https://docs.python.org/3/library/venv.html) installed.

-Please note that you don't need to install a full fledged database management system to develop with Django.
-You can use a SQLite database which allows you to have a file-based database that doesn't require any special installation.
+Please note that you don't need to install a full-fledged database management system to develop with Django.
+You can use an SQLite database which allows you to have a file-based database that doesn't require any special installation.

 ### Installing the Requirements

 Let's start with Python 3.
 Chances are that you already have Python 3 installed on your machine.
 If not, then the process is simple.
 You just need to head over to the [official downloads page](https://www.python.org/downloads/) and pick the installer for your operating system.

 You can check if you have Python 3 installed by running the following command from your terminal or command prompt: